Bönz Malone: Film

 While Malone was at Youth Communication he was featured in What's Going On, the Marc Levin television documentary about graffiti and street life.
 It was the first of several Levin films in which he appeared.
 Malone starred in Levin's 1998 prison film Slam, which won the Camera d'Or at the Cannes Film Festival and the Grand Jury Prize for dramatic film at Sundance.
 He then appeared in Levin's 1999 Whiteboyz starring Dash Mihok, Mark Webber and Danny Hoch among a number of hip hop star cameos, and Levin's 2001 Brooklyn Babylon -- a Romeo and Juliet story set amid the Caribbean African - Hasidic Jewish clash of the Crown Heights riot starring Black Thought and the rest of The Roots.

 Malone played supporting roles in Life, the 2000 John Singleton Shaft, Adam Bhala Lough's 2002 Bomb the System again with Marc Webber, and starred in the 2004 Men Without Jobs, and The Jerky Boys' Kamal Ahmed's 2003 God Has a Rap Sheet.

 Malone was the script consultant for the 1992 film, Juice directed by Ernest Dickerson and starring Tupac Shakur and Omar Epps.

 Music

 Malone was an A&R executive in 1992 at Island Records, where he signed Mobb Deep to their first record deal.
-He also missed the chance to sign the Notorious B.I.G. when he lost a dice game.
+He also missed the chance to sign the Notorious B.I.G. when he won a dice game.